NullVoxPopuli/lazy_crud/README.md

 ### Basic setup

+Include all of the basic actions, `create`, `edit`, `destroy`, etc

     class SomeObjectController < ApplicationController
       include LazyCrud

-      # At a bare minimum, you'll need to specify the
-      # class the controller is acting upon.
+At a bare minimum, you'll need to specify the class the controller is acting upon.

       set_resource SomeObject

-      # optional
+** Optional: **

-      # this is for in the case of you having nested routes, and want to scope
-      # SomeObject to its parent object.
+This is for in the case of you having nested routes, and want to scope `SomeObject` to its parent object.

-      # For example: /event/:event_id/discounts/:id
+For example: `/event/:event_id/discounts/:id`
-      # Event is the parent object and Discount is the resource
+Event is the parent object and Discount is the resource

-      #
-      # Note that there must be an @event instance variable set
+Note that there must be an `@event` instance variable set.
-      #
-      # See specs for details
+See specs for details.

       set_resource_parent Event

-      # sort of optional
+**Sort of Optional**

-      # if you want to be able to update / create objects, you'll want to
-      # specify what parameters are allowed to be set.
+If you want to be able to update / create objects, you'll want to specify what parameters are allowed to be set.
-      # this uses strong parameters
+This uses strong parameters.

       set_param_whitelist(:name, :amount)

+      # ... other controller stuff
     end

 ## Contributing